 Posted on behalf of Phillips Law Group on Oct 21, 2009 in Auto Accidents

 Large trucks have always been prevalent on Arizona's highways and city streets, as the trucking industry remains one of the backbones of the American economy.
 While most truck drivers have gone through thorough training and many have years of experience in navigating these enormous vehicles through all sorts of conditions, the fact is that accidents still happen.
 When trucking accidents do occur, they often leave a wake of destruction given that these rigs can weigh up to 80,000 pounds.
-Those who have been injured in such an incident need to contact an Arizona trucking accident lawyer, for as you'll see below, these claims can be complicated.
+Those who have been injured in a truck accident need to contact an Phoenix personal injury lawyer, for as you'll see below, these claims can be complicated.

 The first aspect of the Arizona trucking accident issue that needs to be examined is the statistical data.
 There are approximately 2,500 non-fatal trucking accidents in Arizona on an annual basis, and more than 100 such accidents prove to be fatal for at least one party involved.
 In addition, almost half of the trucking accidents that take place in the state every year involve trucking companies whose base of operations is not in Arizona.
 This tends to create confusion for those who need help from an Arizona trucking accident lawyer.